Patch 0.7.0: New Attack + Enhancements + Thanks · Noobs Are Coming update for 1 August 2025

 New Attack: Spike Wall Skil: At the start of the wave, you can trace a line of Spikes in your Dungeon Room by moving, based on your Duration stat (Upgradable, Skill, Trap, Spike tags, scales with Dexterity Damage, this attack is unlocked by default)

-New Button in Settings: Restore Progress: it automatically gives you all in-game achievement matching the Steam achievements you unlocked
+New Button in Settings: Restore Progress: it automatically gives you all in-game achievements matching the Steam achievements you unlocked

-Singleplayer Shop: now display some shortcut to select the “Go” Button (bottom-right)
+Singleplayer Shop: now display some shortcuts to select the “Go” Button (bottom-right)

-Attack Slot is now display in Secondary Stats (it is now also clear that the maximum Attack Slot a player can have is set to 16)
+Attack Slot is now displayed in Secondary Stats (it is now also clear that the maximum Attack Slot count a player can have is set to 16)

 In endless mode, if the player manages to buy almost all available items in the shop at maximum stack, the limit of 8x the same items is removed.